SMI/SmiServices/docs/RELEASING.md

 The steps to cut a new release of SmiServices are as follows.

-All development is done via a simple branching workflow, which are merged into `master` via a reviewed PR. `master` therefore contains all the latest reviewed changes since the previous release, and the CI checks should always be passing.
-It is not possible to push to `master` directly.
+All development is done via a simple branching workflow, which are merged into `main` via a reviewed PR. `main` therefore contains all the latest reviewed changes since the previous release, and the CI checks should always be passing.
+It is not possible to push to `main` directly.

-The release workflow is to checkout a new `release/` branch from master, update the `CHANGELOG` etc. as per below, then open a release PR with just those updates.
-Once this is merged, a tag is pushed to `master`.
+The release workflow is to checkout a new `release/` branch from main, update the `CHANGELOG` etc. as per below, then open a release PR with just those updates.
+Once this is merged, a tag is pushed to `main`.
 This triggers a pipeline in Azure DevOps which creates a GitHub release.
 The other pipelines will then push artefacts to this release when they pass.

 ## Creating A Normal Release

 -   Review all open PRs and check if any have been approved and can be merged to be included in the release.

 -   Check that a [news file][news_files] is present for each merged PR since the previous release.
-To do this, checkout the latest `master` commit and list all the merged PRs since the last release, e.g.:
+To do this, checkout the latest `main` commit and list all the merged PRs since the last release, e.g.:

     ```console
-    $ git checkout master && git pull && ./bin/release/missing-news.sh
+    $ git checkout main && git pull && ./bin/release/missing-news.sh
     Missing news file for PR #1151:Explicitly initialise LocalDB on Windows
     Missing news file for PR #1042:Is ident package use
     Missing news file for PR #1079:bump all HIC libraries to latest, and fo-dicom to 4.0.8